Top 10 Questions

 Q: My house is cooler.
 How can I keep my brew warm?

 A: We are located in Madison, WI so we're experts at brewing in cold temps!
 Here are some of our top tips for keeping your brew warm:

 1) In the winter, we prefer to move our jars up to a high shelf in a warm room, like on top of cupboards or a tall bookshelf.
 Sometimes this means moving the brew jar upstairs, where it tends to be warmer (if you have a multi-story home).

 2) If your brew jar is resting on a cold countertop, place a book or cutting board underneath it for insulation.

 3) If taking those steps doesn't get the temperature above 68 degrees, we do recommend using a heating pad—setting it on its lowest setting, and wrapping it around the jar.
 This can be very effective at maintaining a consistent temperature in the mid 70's.

 The trick with using a heating pad is checking on it so that it doesn't get too warm.
 Our brewing kits come with a temperature gauge to make it easy to always read the temperature on the side of the jar.
-If the heating pad starts overheating your brew (in the mid to upper 80's is too warm) then only use the heating pad for a few hours a day.
-Once you flip off the heating pad, you can keep a towel wrapped around the jar to retain some of that heat for a few hours.
+If the heating pad starts overheating your brew (in the mid to upper 80's is too warm) then only use the heating pad for a few hours a day and flip it off.

 As for the second fermentation, it is less necessary to keep the temperature in the 70's.
 Simply store your kombucha bottles somewhere they will stay above 68 degrees.
 If you want to move the second ferment along quicker, then store them somewhere warmer.